-Students will work in a specialized classroom and practical laboratory learning how to cut or join metal parts through the application of arc welding.
-Instruction includes: selection of proper torch tips and filler rods; adjustment of gas pressure and flame according to the size and characteristics of metal; selection of proper electrodes; adjustment of voltage and current for the type of metal; flame cutting, and use of equipment introducing a shield of inert gas (MIG-TIG), around the electric arc to prevent oxidation.
+Students will work in a specialized classroom and practical laboratory learning how to cut and join metal parts through the application of arc welding.
+Instruction includes: selection of proper torch tips; adjustment of gas pressure and flame according to the size and characteristics of metal; selection of proper electrodes; adjustment of voltage and current for the type of metal; flame cutting, and use of equipment introducing a shield of inert gas (MIG-TIG & FCAWP), around the electric arc to prevent oxidation.

 Additional Skills Covered: